Blog

 • Automate responses for high-priority findings, such as quarantining compromised instances or revoking access for suspicious users.

-Qovery is an all-in-one DevOps automation platform that simplifies the implementation of DevSecOps practices by automating key aspects of infrastructure management and security.
+Qovery is an all-in-one DevOps automation tool that simplifies the implementation of DevSecOps practices by automating key aspects of infrastructure management and security.
 This makes it a powerful tool for secure application deployment.

 Qovery enables secure and compliant infrastructure provisioning by automating the deployment of resources in a manner consistent with industry best practices.